 A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 In the default case, the Power Source of each kinematic-chain is assigned to the joint with the Motion-Dimension FB.
-However, the Power-Source for the cam-follower is nearly always as a result of the contact between the cam to the cam-follower.
+However, the Power-Source for the cam-follower is from the contact between the cam and cam-follower.

 The power flows from the main drive motor, to the cam-shaft and cam, to the cam-follower, and finally to the tool or payload.
 Power flows in the other direction when the payload is being decelerated, of course.

 Thus, nearly always, the default arrangement of the Power Source is NOT correct.

 We must move the Power-Source for the cam-follower from the joint with the Motion-Dimension FB, to the cam, so that the cam becomes the Power Source.

 The action: 'move the Power-Source from one element to a different element' is to 'Configure the Power Source'.

 Special Cases of 'Configure the Power Source'

 When this is the case, you MUST model the mechanism again, but without the Piggyback Sliders.
 You must then define the motions again for the Parts that will actually be driven, and then give the Power Source directly to these Parts and Joints.
-There are some very useful MechDesigner 'tricks' that you can use to create the motions of the new mechanism.
+There are some very useful MechDesigner 'tricks' that you can use to create the motions of the Parts in the dyads.
 Please email for details.